+1st Offense

-1st Offense Notice of Violation/Citation Written Letter to Supervisor SIDA violation fee
+Notice of Violation/Citation

+SIDA violation fee

 2nd Offense

 Notice of Violation/Citation

-Written Letter to Supervisor

 Re-training by County and/or Department

 Possible suspension of driving privileges

 SIDA violation fee

 3rd Offense

 Notice of Violation/Citation

-Written Letter to Supervisor

 Re-training by County and/or Department

 Suspension or revocation of driving privileges

 SIDA violation fee

 Note: Badge and/or driving privilege suspension or revocation may occur with any offense based on severity.
-Personnel with three offenses in any 2 year period may have their driving and/or SIDA access privileges permanently revoked.
+Personnel with three offenses in any 2-year period may have their driving and/or SIDA access privileges permanently revoked.
 Fines must be paid within 21 calendar days or the SIDA badge will be disabled.
-See Sacramento International Airport Fees; Section 16
+See Sacramento International Airport Fees; Section 14